Neewview150/tri-arb-flash-bot-95/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Architectural Design

+The Triangular Arbitrage Flash Loan Bot is designed with a modular architecture using React components to facilitate ease of development and maintenance.
+The main components of the application are:

+1. **ArbitrageTable**: This component is responsible for displaying real-time arbitrage opportunities.
+It fetches data from various exchanges and presents potential trades with profit estimates and gas costs.

+2. **SimulationPanel**: This component allows users to simulate trades before execution.
+It provides insights into potential profits, gas costs, and slippage, helping users make informed decisions.

+3. **TradeHistory**: This component displays a history of executed trades, showing details such as profit/loss, gas costs, and timestamps.
+It helps users track their trading performance over time.

+### Technologies Used

+- **React**: The application is built using React, a popular JavaScript library for building user interfaces.
+React's component-based architecture allows for efficient rendering and state management.

+- **ethers.js**: This library is used for interacting with the Ethereum blockchain.
+It provides utilities for managing wallets, sending transactions, and interacting with smart contracts.

+The choice of these technologies ensures a robust and scalable application, capable of handling real-time data and blockchain interactions efficiently.

 ## Disclaimer

 Trading cryptocurrencies carries risk.
 This bot is for educational purposes only.
 Always do your own research and trade responsibly.